theherk/NeovideProject/README.md

 ## Installation

-1. Download the latest release from the Releases page
+1. Download the latest release from the Releases page.
-2. Move NeovideProject.app to your Applications folder
+2. Move NeovideProject.app to your Applications folder.
-3. (Optional) Set as default application for opening directories
+3. (Optional) Set as default application for opening directories.

 ## Building from Source